 Giannetti and Simonov (2013) find that equity injections had a different effect on Japanese banks when they were large than in case when a bank was still undercapitalized after receiving an injection.
 Large recapitalizations increased lending, while small recapitalizations led to more evergreening of loans to zombie firms.
 To check for this effect, we distinguish between banks that have received a small injection relative to their capital needs and banks that received a larger one.
 We sort banks according to the size of the received recapitalization relative to their capital shortfall before the recapitalization and create a dummy for banks in the bottom quartile.
-These banks received a recapitalization equal to less than 14.69% of their capital shortfall prior to the recapitalization.
-The median recapitalization amount is 26.05% of capital shortfall, while the 75th percentile is 58.87%, which is close to the mean of 61%.
+These banks received a recapitalization equal to less than 21 % of their capital shortfall prior to the recapitalization.
+The median recapitalization amount is 35 % of capital shortfall, while the mean is

+84%.
 We classify banks in the bottom quartile as a group receiving small recapitalizations and those in the upper three quartiles as receiving large recapitalizations.
+14